LArbys/ubv4/models/001/README.md

 ### MC Patch study

 Did a study where only a patch is given to the network.
 Gave patches for one plane at a time.
 The color shading indicated which plane patch provided a high neutrino score.
 Processed 100 MC Neutrino+Cosmic overlay events.
-You can find them in the images_placedin_numc folder.
+You can find them in the images_placedin_numc folder. *NOTE: bounding boxes are fubar*

 * Example of the network doing something reasonable:
     Notice how the blue (U) and red (Y) planes have color patches.
 These areas gave high neutrino score.
 But why no green patch (from the V plane).
 The lack of green patch over obvious neutrinos is a pattern.